-Wheelchair Accessibility = good heading east, large hill heading west
+Wheelchair Accessibility = good heading east, very large hill heading west

-The Grady Road Trailhead is at mile marker 45.8 on the Silver Comet Trail, and has paved parking.
+The Grady Road Trailhead is at mile marker 45.88 on the Silver Comet Trail and has paved parking.

-Across the street from the Grady Road Trailhead is the Grady Road Landfill, and the infamous "Surprise Hill".
-Surprise Hill is taller than it looks and once you get to the top, surprise, there are more rolling hills that continue west to Cedartown.
-Some of the rolling hills can be steep, and contain unexpected turns.
+Across the street from the Grady Road Trailhead is the Grady Road Landfill and the infamous "Surprise Hill" which is affectionately known to some as "Mount Trashmore."
+Surprise Hill is taller than it looks, often in the direct hot sunlight, and once you get to the top - surprise! - there are more rolling hills that continue west to Cedartown along with an unexpectedly sharp turn.

 Additional surprises include:

 1. Rocks of various sizes that roll onto the trail just waiting to toss you off your bike.

-2. Sharp Turn, with hills that have less than great visibility - Avoid drifting into the other lane, because you may not be able to see bike riders traveling in the opposite direction when they pop over a hill or around a turn, and they may be moving fast.
+2. Sharp Turn and hills that have blind spots - Avoid drifting into the other lane because you may not be able to see bike riders traveling in the opposite direction when they pop over a hill or around a turn, and they may be moving fast.

 3. Unexpectedly picking up too much speed - The hills are steeper than they look and its easy to go faster than you're comfortable with.